 - Visual abnormalities [13,19]

-As a 2013 meta-analysis of CTE ("Gardner study") noted, however, "It may be that the description of the modern CTE symptomatology is confounded by the retrospective nature of the data collection and the heavily biased case selection.
-Consequently, the reported clinical observations (ie, suicidality, emotional liability, aggression and disinhibition) are likely to be skewed by selection bias. (emphasis supplied).
+A 2013 meta-analysis of CTE ("Gardner study") cautions, however, that "It may be that the description of the modern CTE symptomatology is confounded by the retrospective nature of the data collection and the heavily biased case selection.
+Consequently, the reported clinical observations (ie, suicidality, emotional liability, aggression and disinhibition) are likely to be skewed by selection bias.

-In fact, a controversial 2013 study by Christopher Randolph, PhD, of Loyola University in Chicago, and co-authored by no less a concussion authority than Kevin Guskiewicz, Kenan Distinguished Professor, Director of the Matthew Gfeller Sport-Related Traumatic Brain Injury Research Center at The University of North Carolina at Chapel Hill, and Director of the Center for the Study of Retired Athletes at UNC, even goes so far as to suggest that CTE is not a distinct neurodegenerative disorder at all.
+A controversial 2013 study by Christopher Randolph, PhD, of Loyola University in Chicago, and co-authored by no less a concussion authority than Kevin Guskiewicz, Kenan Distinguished Professor, Director of the Matthew Gfeller Sport-Related Traumatic Brain Injury Research Center at The University of North Carolina at Chapel Hill, and Director of the Center for the Study of Retired Athletes at UNC, even goes so far as to suggest that CTE may not a distinct neurodegenerative disorder at all.

-The Randolph study has been heavily criticized by those who have identified CTE is a distinct condition as being flawed.
-Chris Nowinski, co-director of the Center for the Study of Traumatic Encephalopathy at the Boston University School of Medicine, told PopSci.com that it was "preposterous" for Randolph to conclude that CTE might not be its own disease because the retired football players had impairments similar to those of other patients with mild cognitive impairment.
+The Randolph study was heavily criticized as flawed by those who viewed CTE as a distinct condition.
+Chris Nowinski, co-director of the Center for the Study of Traumatic Encephalopathy at the Boston University School of Medicine (CSTE), told PopSci.com that it was "preposterous" for Randolph to conclude that CTE might not be its own disease because retired football players had impairments similar to those of other patients with mild cognitive impairment.

 While the study was reported by some in the scientific and medical media[34,35,36] at the time it was published, it did not gain a foothold in the mass media and soon faded from view.

 It has since been proved to be an outlier.